elementary-Inc/blog/_posts/2020-08-27-elementary-os-on-pinebook-pro.md

 In its current state, we would not consider elementary OS on Pinebook Pro as polished of an experience as running on well-supported Intel-based hardware.

 That said, the audience for Pinebook Pro is substantially more technical and Linux-savvy than your average computer user; as such, we've decided to publish our experimental builds under our [Early Access builds][builds] program.
-This means dedicated [sponsors] of elementary OS who wish to run elementary OS on Pinebook Pro can download it from the same place as Early Access builds of elementary OS As a note, all of this work has been focused on bringing the **pre-release of elementary OS 6** to Pinebook Pro, so all the usual disclaimers about pre-release builds apply here as well.
+This means dedicated [sponsors] of elementary OS who wish to run elementary OS on Pinebook Pro can download it from the same place as Early Access builds of elementary OS.
+As a note, all of this work has been focused on bringing the **pre-release of elementary OS 6** to Pinebook Pro, so all the usual disclaimers about pre-release builds apply here as well.

 <div style="text-align: center;" markdown="1">
 [Pinebook Pro on the elementary OS Wiki][wiki]{: .button}